 Alaska Yacht - Bears, Bergs & Bushwacking

-Experience Alaksa by Yacht, with days of relaxation and days of adventure, encounter Alaska's wonderful wildlife, amazing landscape and magic culture.
+Experience Alaska by yacht with UnCruise Adventures, enjoy days of relaxation and days of adventure, encounter Alaska's wonderful wildlife, amazing landscape and magic culture.
 Explore four of Alaska's designated Wilderness Areas and National Monuments, whale watch in the Frederick Sound, wildlife and bird watch by kayak, and witness the magnificent Brown Bears on Admiralty Island.

 Day 1: Petersburg Velkomen!
 Petersburg, nicknamed "Little Norway," has its fair share of charm.
 Check in.
 Drop your bags.
 Then head into town.
 This hardworking fishing harbor bustles with action"”trollers, seiners, longliners, crabbers.
 Beachwalk and bird watch.
 The views are pretty good too with the Coast Mountains and Devil's Thumb looming from across the bay.
 Rest easy tonight after your Norwegian smorgasbord dinner, you have a big adventure tomorrow.